Gaoyuan-Li/BENG183_HW3_2023Fall/README.md

 #### Introduction

-Welcome to this tutorial on executing an RNA-seq analysis pipeline.
+Welcome to HW3 tutorial on executing an RNA-seq analysis pipeline.
 RNA-sequencing (RNA-seq) has revolutionized our ability to analyze gene expression profiles in a high-throughput manner.
 This tutorial is designed to guide you step by step through the processes of quality control, alignment, and quantification of RNA-seq data using popular bioinformatics tools.

 #### Objectives